If you have minor or dependent children, you need to consider with whom they will stay and what contact the other party must-have.

 Legal fees can be very costly, and you must prepare a budget to ensure that you can get through this process while keeping your sanity.

-These are the primary things that must be considered if you are thinking of getting a divorce.
-It is always good to make a written list of things that you need to consider so that you can discuss it with your divorce attorney.
+These are the primary things that must be considered if you are considering a divorce.
+It is always good to make a written list of things you need to consider so you can discuss them with your divorce attorney.

 Terms of Use Privacy Policy